What is NetSuite?

 With vast flows of data from departments and businesses straight into the NetSuite database, the platform has wide-ranging reporting capabilities.
 Users can generate reports on absolutely everything they need to understand or measure thanks to built-in, powerful reporting tools.
 NetSuite also features role-based dashboards that can give anyone in the organisation the information they need for smart decision-making.

-Overview of products
+Overview of NetSuite Products

 As stated, NetSuite is highly adaptable so it can meet the needs of a wide range of businesses.
 This is achieved via a diverse array of modules optimised for critical business processes and functions.

-Financial management: This can handle many bookkeeping processes with automation for the general ledger, tracking accounts payable/receivable and invoice submission.
+Financial Management: This can handle many bookkeeping processes with automation for the general ledger, tracking accounts payable/receivable and invoice submission.
 This reduces time for the monthly close and simplifies the compiling of essential financial reports.

-Global business management: With NetSuite OneWorld, all multinational companies can manage their entire enterprise in a single system.
+Global Business Management: With NetSuite OneWorld, all multinational companies can manage their entire enterprise in a single system.
 Things like different currencies, languages and tax laws are all accommodated with financial roll-ups for regional, company and global levels.

 Billing: NetSuite SuiteBilling is all about the management of invoicing and billing.
 All types of billing models are supported, recording revenue in line with regulatory standards.